zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/query-data/query-data.md

     > **Note:** When a paragraph executes successfully, its status changes from READY to FINSIHED.

 2. When all the paragraphs in the note are finished, review each paragraph and examine its output.
+Experiment with the paragraphs as desired.

     ![](./images/run-finished.png " ")